Chart Color Schemes

 The Gap displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In The Gap, as per the latest Census evaluation, 33.3% of dwellings were houses while 66.7% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro NT's figures of 75.6% houses and 24.5% other dwellings.
-Home ownership in The Gap stood at 10.4%, with mortgaged dwellings at 27.0% and rented ones at 62.6%.
-The median monthly mortgage repayment was $1,509, lower than Non-Metro NT's average of $1,733.
-Weekly rent in the area was recorded at $350, compared to Non-Metro NT's $150 and the national average of $375.
-Nationally, The Gap's mortgage repayments were significantly lower than the Australian average of $1,863.
+The Gap's dwelling structures, as per the latest Census data, consisted of 33.3% houses and 66.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional NT had 75.6% houses and 24.5% other dwellings.
+Home ownership in The Gap was at 10.4%, with mortgaged dwellings at 27.0% and rented ones at 62.6%.
+The median monthly mortgage repayment was $1,509, below Regional NT's average of $1,733.
+The median weekly rent in the area was $350, compared to Regional NT's $150.
+Nationally, The Gap's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing